This is the start of a new Series allowing update of Numbers and Distribution on a yearly basis. i.e. Survey Counts and/or Maps…

 year with widespread placement of seed all

-around the area so future prospects are good..
+around the area, so future prospects are good!

-The cluster of orchids seen above (and 1
+The cluster of orchids seen above (and 1 single

-single early flower) were recorded from
+early flower) were recorded from Strandhill, Co.

-Strandhill , Co.
-Sligo where about 100
+Sligo in 2024 where about 100 specimens were

-specimens were noted.
-There were 10
+noted.
+There were 10 specimens in the cluster

-by vegetative budding.
-There can be much
+probably produced by vegetative budding.

-higher numbers here and at other sites like
+There can be much higher numbers here and

-the dunes on the west side of Belmullet
+at other sites like the dunes on the west side of

-conditions.
+suitable conditions.

 An Interesting feature…

-This species has a patchy distribution in
+This species has a patchy distribution in Ireland

-Ireland and otherwise occurs in England and
+and otherwise occurs in England and Wales.
+It

-amazing distribution.
+a different and amazing distribution.

-We have only recently become aware that
+We have only recently become aware that this

-this plant has a semi-global distribution
+plant has a semi-global distribution occurring

-higher Himalayas and found through
+Himalayas and is found through southern

-southern Europe, the Middle East, India and
+Europe, the Middle East, India and Pakistan.

-How they establish themselves in such
+How they establish themselves in such remote,

-remote, cold and barren areas, relates to
+cold and barren areas, relates to similarity of

-similarity of the species with other Spiranthes
+the species with other Spiranthes genus.
+Both

-genus.
-Both ‘Irish’ species rely on wind
+‘Irish’ species rely on wind dispersal, one from

-dispersal, one from America to Ireland and
+America to Ireland and the other from Ireland

-the other from Ireland to Asia!
-Ireland is the
+to Asia!
+Ireland is the sole location where both

-sole location where both occur together.
+occur together.

 Butterfly Orchids